-Discover the coolest and most authentic things to do in East London.
+Discover the coolest and most authentic things to do in East London with kids.
 From colourful markets like Brick Lane and Columbia Flower Market to family-friendly farms and parks, here is a list of popular activities to enjoy in the East.

 Things to do with kids in East London